Google Penalty Recovery

 The algorithm penalty is a decline in the ranking of Google’s updated algorithm updates, which can display up to 600 updates per year.
 These updates lead to “search engine optimization traffic” that penalizes you not the latest best practice for search engine optimization.

-An actual person gives you a fine hand, who noticed your “black hat” – an immoral search engine optimization technique.
-Black Hat SEO is not illegal, but it does cause Google to punish anger.
+If an actual person gives you a fine, that means they noticed your “black hat” – an immoral search engine optimization technique.
+Black Hat SEO is not illegal, but it does cause Google to punish you.

 The following SEO techniques can result in a manual action notice: